-- Our education system is founded on thinking over doing.
+- Our education system is built on thinking … and horribly broken.
+The foundation of education is built on thinking over doing.
 School boards think through what subjects students should learn.
 Even when choice is introduced such as in college, there are enormous costs to trying a lot of disparate subjects.Not surprisingly, students get locked into fields of study only to learn when it’s too expensive to do anything about it that they don’t particularly enjoy their chosen major.

-- Or consider another book: Daniel Gilbert’s Stumbling on Happiness.
+- We don’t know what will make us happy.
+Daniel Gilbert’s Stumbling on Happiness.
 Gilbert makes the point that, “We insist on steering our [lives] because we think we have a pretty good idea of where we should go, but the truth is that much of tour steering is in vain … because the future is fundamentally different than it appears through the prospectiscope.”Thinking through what we want is something we all do, yet it rarely is effective at leading to happiness.
 How often do we finally get what we want only to realize that the experience is not what we expected?
 This is a failure of thought.

-- Nassim Taleb harps on overreliance on thinking all the time.
+- The power of tinkering as a means of discovery.
+And as Nassim Taleb puts it, “Understanding is a Poor Substitute for Convexity” (See his paper on this — PDF).Nassim Taleb harps on over-reliance on thinking all the time.
 The Black Swan is essentially a book about hubris and the misguided belief that we can think through everything.
-As another example, Taleb doesn’t read the news because it formalizes thought, effectively handicapping our cognitive function by creating bias.
-In Nassim Taleb’s recent interview on EconTalk, he talks about “tinkering,” which is more or less just trying different stuff out and seeing what works, as a means to learn.
+(As another example, Taleb doesn’t read the news because it formalizes thought, effectively handicapping our cognitive function by creating bias.
+Also, here’s an old interview on EconTalk where Taleb talks about tinkering.)

-- Or look at thinking over doing as it pertains to governments and political debate.
+- The state.
+Or look at thinking over doing as it pertains to governments and political debate.
 Was there ever such an embodiment of preference for thinking over doing?
-Every government generally and every government program specifically is a thought-out experiment tested on a massive scale.
+Every government (generally) and every government program (specifically) is a thought-out experiment tested on a massive scale.
 Should it come as a surprise that governments and government programs are so dysfunctional?Observe how political philosophers consistently prefer thought to action, a la Folk Activism, dismissing attempts at trial and error or ignoring the importance of seeking new frontiers for experimentation, while arguing, “We’ve yet to see pure [ socialism | capitalism ]; therefore, you can’t say it wouldn’t work!”

-- I haven’t read Arnold Kling’s Selfish Reasons to Have More Kids (Preface), but that’s at least partially because it hasn’t been published yet!
-In thinking about the question of children, two thoughts come to mind in relation to the doing/thinking problem (And both relate to Kling’s review of a study about how “Almost no one regrets having kids“:
+- Kids.
+I haven’t read Bryan Caplan’s Selfish Reasons to Have More Kids (Preface).
+However, in thinking about the question of children, two thoughts come to mind in relation to the doing/thinking problem (And both relate to Caplan’s review of a study about how “Almost no one regrets having kids:”

 - Couples who choose not to have kids have overthought the problem and will almost certainly regret their decision not to have kids.